What Is Cyber Liability Insurance and Why Is It Important?

 If your business carries out any operations, transactions, or communications online, it may be vulnerable to a cyberattack, data breach, or debilitating software virus.
 That’s why it’s recommended to not only examine and optimize your business’s cybersecurity best practices, but also consider purchasing a robust cyber insurance policy to help protect your business from significant monetary loss.

 Cyberattacks from bad-faith hackers unfortunately aren’t new for businesses to contend with.
 With the growing sophistication of hackers and influence of artificial intelligence (AI)-powered tools, your online data may be more susceptible than ever to exposure.
 Just one security breach, no matter its origin, can result in a potentially catastrophic financial loss for your business.
+And according to our 2025 Priorities for Business Leaders survey, 77% of business leaders at companies with 100 to 499 employees cited cybersecurity as a high-impact challenge for their business.
 So, what is cyber liability insurance and how can it help you financially recover from the encroaching cyber threats that modern technologies and AI can present?

 What Is Cyber Liability Insurance?